rchain/architecture-docs/contracts/contract-design.rst

 Rho-calculus: A Concurrent Model of Computation for the Blockchain
 ===================================================================

 Despite the growing body of knowledge in support of concurrency, there are relatively few programming languages that address concurrent processing in their core model.
-Generally speaking, *concurrency is a structural property that allows processes to execute with maximum order-independence*.
-RChain, and any other BC-based platform, admits the inevitable and significant computational overhead of a consensus mechanism.
+Generally speaking, *concurrency is a structural property that allows processes to execute with maximum independence*.
+Concurrent design practices commit to abstracting as much as possible into each process, leaving finely structured touch points for them to communicate when necessary and complete when they don't.

+RChain, and any other Blockchain(BC)-based platform, admits the inevitable and significant computational overhead of a consensus mechanism.
 With the consensus overhead in mind, RChain chose the **rho-calculus** model of concurrent computation.

 The rho-calculus is one constitutent of a mucher larger class of formal systems known as the **process calculi**.
 It was introduced as a variant of the **π-calculus** in 2004 by Greg Meredith.
-Like the π-calculus, the rho-calculus is an formal abstraction based on the interaction of processes, but the rho-calculus is distinguished from the π-calculus in that it supports "reflection".
+Like the π-calculus, the rho-calculus is an formal abstraction based on the interaction of processes, but, unlike the π-calculus, the rho-calculus supports "reflection".
 “Rho-calculus” stands for reflective, higher-order calculus.

 For more information, see `The Polyadic Pi-Calculus`_ and `Higher Category Models of the Pi-Calculus`_.